1234zou/MOKIT/README.md

 # Molecular Orbital KIT (MOKIT)
 MOKIT offers various utilities and modules to transfer MOs among various quantum chemistry software packages.
-Besides, the automr program in MOKIT can set up and run common multi-reference calculations in a block-box way.
+Besides, the automr program in MOKIT can set up and run common multi-reference calculations in a black-box way.

 A list of important utilities along with their functions are shown below
 ![MOKIT utilities with their functions](doc/orbital_transfer.png)